ashmidgley/musk-do-jobs/README.md

 # Checklist Frontend

 Simple to-do list UI made with Angular 6.
 Check it out at http://checklist-postgres.herokuapp.com/.
-Currently it is pulling the data from this backend https://github.com/ash-midgley/checklist-postgres which is hosted in Azure.
+Currently it is pulling the data from this backend which is hosted in Azure (see checklist-postgres repo).

 ### Run locally
 1. Pull down the solution.